We're pleased to say we have now launched our stunning new Guide Book!

-Read more: Christmas at Lichfield Cathedral
+Read more: Lichfield Cathedral MusicShare goes on Roadshow!

-Back by popular demand, another three-day retreat has been arranged at Shallowford House from 9-11 June 2015.
+Back by popular demand, another three-day (Tuesday-Thursday) retreat has been arranged at Shallowford House from 9-11 June 2015.
 The cost will be £130 per person.

 Lichfield Cathedral Library, home to an incredible collection of literature, history, theology and more.